Tyrrrz/CliWrap/Readme.md

 - Set up callbacks that trigger when a process writes to standard output or error
 - Custom encoding settings for standard input, output and error
 - Fluent interface
-- Targets .NET Framework 4.5+, .NET Core 1.0+ and .NET Standard 2.0+
+- Targets .NET Framework 4.5+ and .NET Standard 2.0+
 - No external dependencies

 ## Usage